Skip to main content

 Pre-exec Scan

-Before fork/exec, nono scans the working directory for files matching instruction_patterns.
-This is the baseline — it catches instruction files present at session start.
+Before fork/exec, nono scans the working directory for files matching includes.
+File discovery intentionally does not respect .gitignore — adding a file to .gitignore cannot bypass trust verification.
+To avoid pathological startup cost in large repos, the walker skips a fixed set of heavy directories such as .git, node_modules, target, dist, and common caches, plus any user-configured --skip-dir / skipdirs entries.
+Other hidden directories remain visible to the scan.
+This is the baseline — it catches files present at session start.
 If any file fails verification and enforcement is deny, the process never starts.
 The pre-exec scan also verifies the trust policy’s own signature before trusting it.

 Seccomp-Notify (Linux Runtime)

 On Linux in Supervised mode, the seccomp-notify supervisor already traps openat/openat2 syscalls for capability expansion.
-When the target path matches an instruction file pattern, the trust interceptor runs verification before the normal approval flow.
+When the target path matches an include pattern, the trust interceptor runs verification before the normal approval flow.
 The interceptor:

 1. Reads the file content from disk (the supervisor has unrestricted access)